lightningdevkit/ldk-sample/README.md

 ### TODO

 - Get rid of `get_new_address` from Btc Core, use wallet address to pay out when closing channel.
+- Put default 'first hop node' address into settings
 - Auto channel open on send
 - Get rid of Btc Core for UTXOs, use Blockbook
 - Get rid of Btc Core for block source, use Blockbook
-- Testnet/derivation support in AnyAddress (walletcore), use it.
-Also for HDWallet private key derivation.
 - (Move wallet-core proj dir setting from build.rs to env)
-- check in rust interfacing Rust module in wallet core, use it from there
+- (check in rust interfacing Rust module in wallet core, use it from there)